In a journal entry dated 20 June 1908, L.M. Montgomery wrote:

 To-day has been, as Anne herself would say, “an epoch in my life.”
 My book came to-day, “spleet-new” from the publishers.
 I candidly confess that it was to me a proud and wonderful and thrilling moment.
 There, in my hand, lay the material realization of all the dreams and hopes and ambitions and struggles of my whole conscious existence—my first book.
 Not a great book, but mine, mine, mine, something which I had created.

-One of the aspects of “The Alpine Path” that I discuss in the book is the source of all this material.
-Montgomery quotes self-consciously from her journals on a number of occasions, complete with dates, but, to quote my headnote in the book, “a closer comparison of this text and her private life writing reveals that she mined her journal for far more material than she let on, changing only details that would contradict the public myth of her life that she aimed to construct for public consumption.”
+One aspect of “The Alpine Path” that I discuss in the book is the source of all this material.
+Montgomery quotes self-consciously from her journals on a number of occasions, complete with dates.
+But as I mention in the book, “A closer comparison of this text and her private life writing reveals that she mined her journal for far more material than she let on, changing only details that would contradict the public myth of her life that she aimed to construct for public consumption.”

 In other words, when she wrote “The Alpine Path,” Montgomery drew considerably from journal entries dated 1892 to 1912.
 I identify all of these borrowings in my notes, but what I want to say for now is that, except for details she wanted to keep private, most of the changes between her journals and “The Alpine Path” are fairly minor.
-This means that, with some exceptions, the differences between the journal entries dated 20 June 1908 are more noticeable than those between her journals and the rest of the “Alpine Path” text.
+The differences between the journal entries dated 20 June 1908 are more noticeable than those between her journals and the rest of the “Alpine Path” text.

 The other question, of course, is this: which of these is the “true” entry of 20 June 1908?